Ellie2020/IBM_Project/README.md

    using the BeautifulSoup library.

 #### PART 2.
-1. Finding  the latitude and longitude with Foursquare API
+1. Finding  the latitude and longitude with Foursquare API.
 1. Adding two extra columns for latitude and longitude to the table (from PART 1) for Toronto diffferent neighbourhoods and boroughs.

 #### PART 3.
 ##### Segmenting and Clustering Neighborhoods in Toronto
-1. Generate maps to visualize the neighborhoods,
+1. Generate maps to visualize the neighborhoods.
 1. Visualize how the neighbourhoods cluster together.